Persecution of Muslims: South-eastern Europe (Balkans)

 In the Bulgarian insurgency of the April Uprising in 1876 an estimate of 1,000 Muslims were killed.
 During the Russo-Turkish War large numbers of Turks were either killed, perished, or became refugees.
 There are different estimates about the casualties of the war.
 Crampton describes an exodus of 130,000–150,000 expelled of which approximately half returned for an intermediary period encouraged by the Congress of Berlin.
 Hupchick and McCarthy point out that 260,000 perished and 500,000 became refugees.
 The Turkish scholars Karpat and Ipek argue that up to 300,000 were killed and 1–1.5 million were forced to emigrate.
 Members of the European press who covered the war in Bulgaria reported on the Russian atrocities against Muslims.
 Witness accounts from Schumla and Razgrad describe children, women, and elderly wounded by sabres and lances.
 They stated that the entire Muslim population of many villages had been massacred.
 Recently uncovered photographs in the archive of the German Ministry of Foreign Affairs from the Russo-Turkish War 1877–1878 show the massacre of Muslims by the Russians in the region of Stara Zagora claiming to have affected some 20,000 Muslim civilians.

 Massacres against Turks and Muslims during the Balkan Wars in the hands of Bulgarians, Greeks, and Armenians are described in detail in the 1912 Carnegie Endowment report.
 The Bulgarian violence during the Balkan War included burning of villages, transforming mosques into churches, rape of women, and mutilation of bodies.
 It is estimated that 220,000 Pomaks were forcefully Christianized and forbidden to wear Islamic religious clothing.

 During World War II, the Chetniks, a Yugoslav Royalist and Serbian nationalist movement, committed numerous war crimes primarily directed against the non-Serb population of the Kingdom of Yugoslavia explicitly ordering the ethnic cleansing, mainly 29,000–33,000 Muslims were killed.

+Also during World War II, Muslims faced sporadic but significant and violent persecution at the hands of the Croatian fascist Ustaše movement in the Independent State of Croatia.
+Despite Ustaše overtures and positive propaganda towards Muslims, the government in Zagreb in reality staunchly favored Catholics in the military, government and ministry positions, with Muslim militias being regarded as little more than cannon fodder with little to no combat effectiveness.
+Catholics held the vast majority of high ranking government offices, leading to complaints and protests from Muslim religious leaders.
+The archbishop of Sarajevo had stated that the situation had become critical for Muslims due to violent persecution from both the Serbian Chetniks and Croatian fascists.
+According to some reports, as many as 100,000 Muslims had been killed and 250,000 displaced by the Ustaše by 1943.
+There were also reports of forced conversions of Muslims to Catholicism.
+One German officer reportedly remarked that “the Muslims bear the special status of being persecuted by all others.”